Corned Beef Hash

 This post may contain affiliate sales links.
 Please read my disclosure policy.

-Corned Beef Hash is one of the best ways to use up that leftover corned beef!
+My Corned Beef Hash Breakfast Recipe is one of the best ways to use up that leftover corned beef!
 Add grilled onions and potatoes, top with a sunny side up egg and you’ve got yourself a superbly delicious hash for brunch the next day!
-I used my Smoked Corned Beef but feel free to use whatever corned beef you made for St. Patrick’s Day!
+I used my Smoked Corned Beef but feel free to use whatever corned beef you made or bought for St. Patrick’s Day!

 corned beef hash with fried egg on top